wxwilcke/gladoss/README.md

 $ python gladoss/run.py -v --grace_period=10 --report_level=0 dummy
 ```

+5) Run the demo

-5a) Select terminal A and press any key to simulate the publication of a state
+    a) Select terminal A and press any key to simulate the publication of a state

-5b) Watch the result on terminal B. Reports will be published after the second encounter of a state from the same device, and validation will be skipped for the first ten encounters.
+    b) Watch the result on terminal B. Reports will be published after the second encounter of a state from the same device, and validation will be skipped for the first ten encounters.

 6) Terminate the simulator and GLADoSS by pressing *CTRL-C* several times.